Student Involvement Newsletter

 This semester, we are continuing with the Dialogue with the Dean series which was a big success from last semester.

 The purpose of this series is to stablish open communication between the Dean and her administrative team and to ensure that voices and ideas can be heard from all students, including students of color.

-It also serves as an opportunity for student organizations to speak directly with Dean Seachrist about a topic or area that is important to the organization or a topic the organization wants to learn more about.
-A special thank you to Revive and Student Ambassadors for being the first two organizations to participate.
+It has also served as an opportunity for student organizations to speak directly with Dean Seachrist about a topic or area that is important to the organization or a topic the organization wants to learn more about.

-Please let us know what month your organization would like to participate.
+Please use the Sign- Up link below to let us know what month your organization would like to participate.

 - Please remember to send us the monthly rosters of your meetings by the 1st of every month detailing the students in attendance, their Kent email address and the structure of your meeting/ activity.

 - Since most of what we do is virtual now and it is hard to keep track of what every organization is up to, feel free to send us pictures or summaries of what your organizations have been involved in.
-We would love to feature those in these monthly newsletters.
+Thank you to everyone who has been sending me materials for this, we would love to feature the rest of the organizations in the next issues.